TymonFro/PhysicalNxNxNx1Releases/README.md

 Controls (mostly default keybinds in the HyperSpeedCube program):

-'F' - Grip the right cell
+'F' - Grip the right cell.
-'C' - Grip the down cell
+'C' - Grip the down cell.
-'S' - Grip the front cell
+'S' - Grip the front cell.
-'W' - Grip the left cell
+'W' - Grip the left cell.
-'R' - Grip the back cell
+'R' - Grip the back cell.
-'E' - Grip the up cell
+'E' - Grip the up cell.
-'D' - Grip the whole puzzle
+'D' - Grip the whole puzzle.

 'I' - Rotate along the x-axis
 'K' - Rotate along the x'-axis